joosefinnilsson/SAGEMCOM-FAST-5370e-TELIA/README.md

 - Big thanks to [kevdagoat](https://github.com/kevdagoat) who got me on the right track.

-### Before you start reading you must know what userID is and wich userID to set, userID is the ID of a user, users are added by id numbers and not nicknames or usernames, so for set a setting for your user then you can use uid OR anything else that will match your UserAccount, for example instead of @uid='1' you can use Login="Administrator" or you can useLastName='Administrator", aslong as it can identify you as your current userlogin it will work, this is the trick they are using since the few wikis/how-to about sagemcom onlinefor all models saying use UID, but they might have used something else and that's the reason why you probably will get null as answer, you must list the settings as IT was addedby the developers, you can find how things has been added in scrpts.js file, search for push and you will find everything they have pushed above the push commands.
-So now you of course want to use wich ID your user got, to list settings as they find settings for set permissions is the command below, it will list everything about your client:
+###### Before you start reading you must know what userID is and wich userID to set, userID is the ID of a user, users are added by id numbers and not nicknames or usernames.
+This means if you want to set a setting for your user then you can use uid OR anything
+else that will match your UserAccount, for example instead of @uid='1' you can use Login="Administrator" or you can useLastName='Administrator", aslong as it can identify you as your current userlogin it will work, this is the trick they are using since the few wikis/how-to saying use UID's all the time but this is not required, but they might have used something else during the add then uid and then you must use the same for find the setting.
+That's the reason why you probably will get null as answer until you will find the correct way to list settings, you must list the settings as IT was added by the developers, you can find how things has been added in scripts.js file, search for push and you will find everything they have pushed above the push commands.
+So now you of course want to use wich ID your user got, to list settings as they do whemn they will set a value type below command (i have uploaded a customized file so you can try and understand how things are done under script folders, useradd for example):

      $.xmo.client